Fuad-31/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./20-hiago: this script removes all letters c and C from input ./21-reverse: this script reverse it input ./22-users_and_homes: this script displays all users and their home directories, sorted by users
+./20-hiago: this script removes all letters c and C from input ./21-reverse: this script reverse it input ./22-users_and_homes: this script displays all users and their home directories, sorted by users ./100-empty_casks: this script finds all empty files and directories in the current directory and all sub-directories